 Note: The warm-up sets are intended to get you ready for the work sets.
-It’s not only about getting “warmed-up” per se (oiling up the joints and bringing blood into the muscles), it’s also about fine tuning your lifting technique; making sure your coordination is perfect when you start the work sets.
+It’s not only about getting “warmed-up” per se (oiling up the joints and bringing blood into the muscles), it’s also about fine-tuning your lifting technique; making sure your coordination is perfect when you start the work sets.

 Keep in mind that every warm-up set, even those with just the empty barbell, should be done with 100% focus on technique, tension, and proper body position during the lift!

-The best progression model to follow is linear progression.
+The best progression model to follow is a linear progression.
 However, be mindful not to increase the load too fast.
 You must totally master the weight you’re using now before adding more weight.

 Remember, the slower you can progress the weights while still growing and making the workouts hard, the longer you’ll progress – and the stronger you’ll be at the end.
 To that end, an optimal progression scheme when using this system would be to add 5 pounds to the starting wave every third workout.

 Just don’t forget, with wave-ladders, as long as you can complete a wave, you can start a new one.
-So if during a workout you successfully complete the third wave, you’re entitled to start a fourth one with 2-3% more weight, even a fifth one if you’re on fire that day.
+So if during a workout you successfully complete the third wave, you’re entitled to start the fourth one with 2-3% more weight, even a fifth one if you’re on fire that day.